Tachyus creates technology to optimize energy production for the oil and gas industry.

 Jeff McNamara is Senior Vice President of North America at Tachyus.
 He focuses on acquiring, onboarding and delighting oil producers across the US and Canada.

 Previously, Jeff served as North America Region Manager for Halliburton managing a multi-hundred million dollar portfolio and over 1,000 staff.
 His 15+ year career spans management, account management and business development roles.
 He has served oil and gas customers in the US, Canada, and many countries in Asia such as Indonesia, Malaysia, Australia, Brunei, Thailand, China, Vietnam, India, Papua New Guinea, Japan and Myanmar.
 Prior to Halliburton, Jeff worked as a geologist for several oil and gas firms in Canada.

 Jeff earned a MBA and also received a Bachelors in Geology from the University of Alberta.

-VP of Latin America
+SVP of Latin America

-Carlos Calad is Vice President of Latin America at Tachyus.
+Carlos Calad is Senior Vice President of Latin America at Tachyus.
 He focuses on acquiring, on-boarding and delighting national, international and regional operators in Latin America.

 Before joining Tachyus, Carlos was the COO at Lupatech, the largest Brazilian oilfield services company.
 During his 35 year career he has served clients in USA, Argentina, Venezuela, Brazil, Indonesia, Spain, Mexico and Colombia and has held positions as VP of Marketing at Archer and Schlumberger Oilfield Services as well as management, commercial and technical roles across Schlumberger, where he managed a sales organization of over 200 people producing more than $2 billion in annual revenue and established value sharing contracts with Latin American NOCs.